rjmango/127-Project/README.md

 # 4. Run development servers
 # (On your terminal)
-npm start client
+npm run client

 # (On a separate terminal)
-npm start server
+npm run server

 # Note: make sure both terminals are in the root directory of the project.